Version 2.x Changes

 ~/agent-os/scripts/project-install.sh

-Choose your profile and modes during installation.
+Choose your profile and configuration options during installation.
 The new agent-os folder will be created alongside your old .agent-os folder.

 Verify and clean up